Entangled Photon-Pair Emission in Waveguide Circuit QED from a Cooper Pair Splitter: Rate equation in presence of phonon emission processes

 The final formula has a simple interpretation.
-The term $( R_s + \tilde{R}_s )$ is the sum of the two kind of possible processes in which, starting from the Andreev doublet, the electronic system can emit a single photon or can decay via a radiantionless process, ending up in a state in which only one of the two double-dots is still in the excited state.\\ The terms of the type $\sim W_{g_{R1} \rightarrow G_1} / (W_{g_{R1} \rightarrow G_1} + \tilde{W}_{g_{R1} \rightarrow \tilde{G}_{1R}} )$ expresses the competition between the two possible processes in which, starting from the electronic state with only one DQD in an excited state (after having emitted one photon) the electronic system finally decays into one of the two ground states, via emitting a second photon or via a radiantionless process.
+The term $( R_s^{(phot)} + R^{(phon)}_s )$ is the sum of the two kind of possible processes in which, starting from the Andreev doublet, the electronic system can emit a single photon or can decay via a phonon emission, ending up in a state in which only one of the two DQDs is still in the excited state.\\ The terms of the type $\sim W_{x \rightarrow G_{1(2)}}^{(phot)} / (W_{x \rightarrow G_{1(2)}}^{(phot)} + W^{(phon)}_{x \rightarrow G_{1(2)}} )$ expresses the competition between the two possible processes in which, starting from the electronic state with only one DQD in an excited state (after having emitted one photon) the electronic system finally decays into one of the two ground states, by emitting the second photon or by emitting a phonon.

-Notice that, we only need the transition rates of the radiationless processes pointed out by the dashed black arrows in Fig.~\ref{fig:7}: these are competing processes which give rise to the leakage current probabilities such that the system does not fully relax in the states with two emitted photons but it ends up in one of the other two possible states, with one emitted photon or no emitted photon at all.